By: Carla Olivo, Marine Spouse

 So you are headed to Joint Base Langley-Eustis!
-The Hampton Roads area, often called “military-centric” is the birthplace of Colonial America and has the largest concentration of military installations of any metro area in the world.
+The Hampton Roads area, often called “military-centric”, is the birthplace of Colonial America.
+It has the largest concentration of military installations of any metro area in the world.
 Nearly a fourth of the nation’s active-duty military personnel are stationed here.
 All five military services’ operating forces are here, as well as several major command headquarters.

 Here are some of the things you need to know before relocating to Joint Base Langley-Eustis, a unique region, full of history and culture!

-The Virginia Beach–Norfolk–Hampton-Newport News area known as Hampton Roads has a population of over 1.7 million, making it the 37th-largest metropolitan area in the U. S. The Hampton Roads area is made up of the cities of Newport News, Hampton, Norfolk, Virginia Beach, and Chesapeake.
+The Virginia Beach–Norfolk–Hampton-Newport News area has a population of over 1.7 million, making it the 37th-largest metropolitan area in the U. S..
+Hampton Roads is made up of the cities of Newport News, Hampton, Norfolk, Virginia Beach, and Chesapeake.

-In addition to the large military presence, Hampton Roads is known for its ice-free harbor, shipyards, coal piers, and miles of waterfront property and beaches.
-The body of water known as Hampton Roads is one of the world’s largest natural harbors.
+In addition to the large military presence, Hampton Roads is also known for its ice-free harbor, shipyards, coal piers, and miles of waterfront property and beaches.
+The body of water in Hampton Roads is one of the world’s largest natural harbors.

 Located in Newport News and Hampton, Joint Base Langley-Eustis is comprised of two groups that provide installation support to more than 9,000 military and civilian personnel including Headquarters Air Combat Command and three operational wings.
 Although JBLE is a joint base, it is not contiguous.
 There are 17 miles of interstate between the two installations.
 Langley AFB is located in Hampton while Ft.
 Eustis is in Newport News.
 JBLE serves a large population made up of over 145,000 active duty, guard and reserve, family members, civilians, contractors, and retirees.

-There are many options for housing at Langley.
-There are five communities encompassing 1,430 new, renovated, and historic single family, duplex, fourplex and sixplex homes.
-Property features include playgrounds, tennis courts/ basketball half-court, newly constructed shoppettes, state-of-the-art fitness facilities, splash park, indoor and outdoor pools, bowling alley, camping facility, dry cleaners, movie theater, shooting range, veterinary clinic, and 18-hole golf course.
+There are many options for housing here.
+Langley AFB housing consists of five communities encompassing 1,430 new, renovated, and historic single family, duplex, fourplex and sixplex homes.
+Property features include playgrounds, tennis courts/ basketball half-court, and a 18-hole golf course.
 To see additional photos of base housing at Langley, click here.

 There are no DOD schools at Langley, but there are two school systems serving the base.
-Main base housing residents attend Hampton City Schools, with 36 schools and approximately 23,000 students.
+Residents of Langley AFB housing on Main Base attend Hampton City Schools.
 One elementary, one middle school, and one high school serve as primary feeder schools

 Bethel Manor residents attend York County Schools, with 19 schools and approximately 13,000 students.
 Two elementary, two middle and two high schools, serve Bethel Manor, depending on your location.